junxit/us-congress-bills-114/bill.md

     >   - **(3)** *Mediation services* The Office of Government Information Services shall offer mediation services to resolve disputes between persons making requests under this section and agencies as a non-exclusive alternative to litigation and may issue advisory opinions at the discretion of the Office or upon request of any party to such mediation services.
     >   - **(4)** *Submission of report*
     >     - **(A)** *In general* The Office of Government Information Services shall not less than annually submit to the committees described in subparagraph (C) and the President a report on the findings from the information reviewed and identified under paragraph (2), a summary of the Office’s activities under paragraph (3) (including any advisory opinions issued), and legislative and regulatory recommendations to improve the administration of this section.
-    >     - **(B)** *Electronic availability of reports* The Office shall make available any report submitted under paragraph (A) in a publicly accessible format.
+    >     - **(B)** *Electronic availability of reports* The Office shall make available any report submitted under subparagraph (A) in an electronic, publicly accessible format.
     >     - **(C)** *Congressional submission of report* The committees described in this subparagraph are the following:
     >       - **(i)** The Committee on Oversight and Government Reform of the House of Representatives.
     >       - **(ii)** The Committees on Homeland Security and Governmental Affairs and the Judiciary of the Senate.
-    >     - **(D)** *Direct submission of reports and testimony* Any report submitted under paragraph (A), any testimony, or any other communication to Congress shall be submitted directly to the committees and the President, without any requirement that any officer or employee outside of the Office of Government Information Services, including the Archivist of the United States and the Director of the Office of Management and Budget, review such report, testimony, or other communication.
+    >     - **(D)** *Direct submission of reports and testimony* Any report submitted under subparagraph (A), any testimony, or any other communication to Congress shall be submitted directly to the committees and the President, without any requirement that any officer or employee outside of the Office of Government Information Services, including the Archivist of the United States and the Director of the Office of Management and Budget, review such report, testimony, or other communication.
     >   - **(5)** *Submission of additional information* The Director of the Office of Government Information Services may submit additional information to Congress and the President that the Director determines to be appropriate.
     >   - **(6)** *Annual meeting required* Not less than once a year, the Office of Government Information Services shall hold a meeting that is open to the public on the review and reports by the Office and permit interested persons to appear and present oral or written statements at such meeting.

-- **(e)** *Public resources* Section 552(a)(6)(A) of title 5, United States Code, is amended—
+- **(f)** *Public resources* Section 552(a)(6) of title 5, United States Code, is amended—
+  - **(1)** in subparagraph (A)—
-  - **(1)** in clause (i), by striking “of such determination and the reasons therefor, and of the right of such person to appeal to the head of the agency any adverse determination; and” and inserting the following: “of—
+    - **(A)** in clause (i), by striking “of such determination and the reasons therefor, and of the right of such person to appeal to the head of the agency any adverse determination; and” and inserting the following: “of—
       > - **(I)** such determination and the reasons therefor;
       > - **(II)** the right of such person to seek assistance from the agency FOIA Public Liaison; and
       > - **(III)** the right of such person to appeal to the head of the agency any adverse determination, within a period determined by the agency that is not less than 90 days after the receipt of such adverse determination; and

-  - **(2)** in clause (ii), by striking the period at the end and inserting the following: “and the right of such person to seek dispute resolution services from the agency FOIA Public Liaison or the Office of Government Information Services.”
+    - **(B)** in clause (ii), by striking the period at the end and inserting the following: “and the right of such person to seek dispute resolution services from the agency FOIA Public Liaison or the Office of Government Information Services.”;
+  - **(2)** in subparagraph (B)—
+    - **(A)** by redesignating clause (iv) as clause (v); and
+    - **(B)** by inserting after clause (iii) the following new clause (iv):
+      > - **(iv)** When an agency consults with an entity with substantial interests in the determination of a request (in this clause referred to as the “consulted entity”):
+      >   - **(I)** The agency shall notify the requestor of the consultation in writing, including each of the following:
+      >     - **(aa)** A brief description of the consultation process.
+      >     - **(bb)** The name of each consulted entity, unless otherwise prohibited by law.
+      >     - **(cc)** An approximate number of pages, or other description of the volume of records, that each consulted entity is reviewing.
+      >   - **(II)** The agency shall notify the consulted entity of the need to consult in writing, including each of the following:
+      >     - **(aa)** An approximate number of pages, or other description of the volume of records, that the entity is requested to review.
+      >     - **(bb)** A request to provide a complete response within 15 days after the date on which the notification is sent and a notice that after the expiration of that time period the agency will proceed with the compliance of the request if a completed response is not received.
+      >     - **(cc)** If the number of records in the consultation under this clause exceeds 3,000 pages, a notification that the consulted entity shall have 15 days after the date on which the notice is sent to submit a substantial response and that a response on at least 3,000 pages not less than every 5 days thereafter is required to continue the consultation period.
+      >     - **(dd)** If the consulted entity is unable or anticipates that the entity will be unable to complete the consultation within the time period described, a notification that the consulted entity may request mediation services at the Office of Government Information Services to set an alternative consultation schedule.
+      >   - **(III)** If the requesting agency has not received a completed request within the time period described in the consultation notice, the agency shall request that the consulted entity engage in mediation services with the Office of Government Information Services.
+If the consulted entity is an agency, the consulted agency shall agree to participate in mediation services.
+      >   - **(IV)** If the consulted entity requests or agrees to engage in mediation services, the requesting agency shall notify the requester of the mediation and the opportunity to participate in the mediation, if participation is not otherwise prohibited by law.
+The parties in the mediation shall determine a reasonable schedule of completion and a date by which the requesting agency shall complete the response to the request.
+      >   - **(V)** If the consulted entity does not respond or rejects the offer to mediate an alternative schedule, the requesting agency shall complete the response to the requester.
+      >   - **(VI)** The previous provisions of this clause shall not apply when the consulted entity is an element of the intelligence community (as defined in section 3(4) of the National Security Act of 1947 (50 U.S.C.
+3003(4))).

+  - **(3)** in subparagraph (F), by striking “any such estimate to the person making the request, unless providing such estimate would harm an interest protected by the exemption in subsection (b) pursuant to which the denial is made.” and inserting the following:
+    > to the person making the request the following:
+    > - **(i)** Any such estimate, unless providing such estimate would harm an interest protected by the exemption in subsection (b) pursuant to which the denial is made.
+    > - **(ii)** A list of all records requested the provision of which was denied, unless the disclosure of such record is prohibited by law.

-- **(f)** *Additional disclosure of information requirements* Section 552(a) of title 5, United States Code, is amended by adding at the end the following new paragraphs:
+- **(g)** *Additional disclosure of information requirements* Section 552(a) of title 5, United States Code, is amended by adding at the end the following new paragraphs:
   > - **(8)** *Disclosure of information for increased public understanding of the Government* Each agency shall—
   >   - **(A)** review the records of such agency to determine whether the release of the records would be in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the Government;
   >   - **(B)** for records determined to be in the public interest under subparagraph (A), reasonably segregate and redact any information exempted from disclosure under subsection (b); and